MarcSM/morphex/README.md

   <a href="https://github.com/MarcSM/morphex"><img src="https://github.com/MarcSM/morphex/blob/master/Assets/Images/GUI/current_version.png?raw=true" alt="Morphex GUI"></a>
 </p>

-Morphex is an open source audio plugin that morphs the harmonics of two sounds while exploring the latent timbral space that emerges from the spectral analysis of musical sounds, and to craft new hybrid instruments.
+Morphex is an audio plugin that morphs the harmonics of multiple sounds while exploring the latent timbral space that emerges from the spectral analysis of musical sounds, and to craft new hybrid instruments.

 You can download the latest release of the plugin here: https://github.com/MarcSM/morphex/releases